 Where is Our Data Coming From?

 Furthermore, we have more information regarding details than we will provide in this or other articles.
 The reason for this is related to source protection.
-The way that we can provide this type of information is that the sources aren’t identified or can’t be traced by SAP through the detail that we provide.
+The way that we can provide this type of information is that the sources aren’t identified or can’t be traced by SAP through the detail that we offer.

 Regarding our credibility, the reader can review our SAP prediction accuracy list.

 Brightwork is not paid by SAP or any other database vendor (or any non-database vendor for that matter.)
 We have no incentive to push one database above another.
 We don’t own stock in any database vendor or any other financial tie.
-And furthermore, our analysis in this area should not be seen as a general endorsement for any non-SAP vendor.
+Furthermore, our analysis in this area should not be seen as a general endorsement for any non-SAP vendor.

-This differentiates us from Forrester and Gartner who are paid by database vendors.
+This differentiates us from Forrester and Gartner, who are paid by database vendors.
 Forrester sometimes declares these payments, Gartner never does.